JonnyAlpha/Code-Test-Directory/README.md

 # Code-Test-Directory
-A repository to hold code that is being used as part of various robotocs projects
+A repository to hold code that is currently under testing / development for use in various robotocs projects